mldangelo/open-webring/README.md

 3. After we've validated that you have added open-webring to your site, we'll merge your PR and welcome you into the community.

-## Manifesto

-Do you remember when the internet used to be fun?
-Back in the days before search engines indexed everything, webrings were the de-facto way to discover content.

 ## Goals

 - Free, serverless webrings for anyone that wants to join.
-- Heavily leverage GH ecosystem.
+- Use github as a JSON api - Heavily leverage GH ecosystem.
+- track changes to rings via git diff.
 - Enforce participation / auto moderation
-- Use github as a JSON api
-- Record changes to rings via git

 ## TODO

 1. Define schema
+  - Should different rings have different schema?
 2. validate schema
 3. Define how changes are approved
    1. - rate limit?